mxt0607/PSO-DDA/README.md

-# FDA_SOH_estimation
+# FDDA_SOH_estimation

-A full probability domain adaptation method for SOH estimation: "Ma et al. Estimating the State of Health for Lithium-ion Batteries: A Particle Swarm Optimization-Assisted Deep Domain Adaptation Approach"
+A full probability deep domain adaptation method for SOH estimation: "Ma et al. Estimating the State of Health for Lithium-ion Batteries: A Particle Swarm Optimization-Assisted Deep Domain Adaptation Approach"

 The file "SOH estimation.ipynb" based on Jupyter Notebook is used for SOH esitmation of lithium-ion batteries.